 Collie Health Foundation Past Grants

 Since the inception of the Collie Health Foundation, it has been our collective goal, really a dream of doing all we can to make the Collie breed as healthy as humanly possible.
-To that end, we have spent over a million dollars to fund grants to researchers studying Illnesses and diseases that affect Collies specifically and dogs in general.
+To that end, we have spent over three-quarters of a million dollars to fund grants to researchers studying Illnesses and diseases that affect Collies specifically and dogs in general.
 The research we fund, and have funded may one day, even benefit humans.

 We continue to strive to raise the funds needed to cover grants that will, hopefully help us accomplish so much more.
 To see what we have donated in the past and the health issues they represent, click here Past Grants.